inabikarilibrary/inalib/inapedia/players/belgian/luxie.md

 ## Style of Play

 Luxie's Chaining is generally standard, with the exception of the use of his signature Beta in Vanilla.
-He is notorious for somehow getting high RNG on his chains a lot of the times.
+He is notorious for somehow constantly getting high RNG chains.

 ## Achievements